-Dominic recently made his Royal Opera House debut as Marullo in Rigoletto, with further roles in the 2017/18 season including Second Nazarene Salome, Moralès in Barrie Kosky's new production of Carmen and Third Ghost Child Coraline (Mark-Anthony Turnage/world premiere at the Barbican Theatre).
-He will also cover Schaunard La Boheme, Father/Other Father Coraline, and Masetto Don Giovanni.
-In July 2018 he will perform in the annual JPYAP Showcase on the ROH stage.
+Dominic made his Royal Opera House debut as Marullo in Rigoletto, with further roles in the 2017/18 season including Second Nazarene Salome, Moralès in Barrie Kosky's production of Carmen and Third Ghost Child Coraline (Mark-Anthony Turnage/world premiere at the Barbican Theatre).
+He also covered Schaunard La Boheme, Father/Other Father Coraline, and Masetto Don Giovanni.

 During his studies, Dominic was a Samling Artist, a Britten Pears Young Artist, an inaugural Drake Calleja Scholar and a recipient of awards from the Help Musicians UK Tutton Awards, the Countess of Munster Trust and the Kathleen Trust.
 He joined the Glyndebourne Chorus in 2017, also preforming Flora’s Servant La Traviata and Harlequin (cover) Ariadne auf Naxos, and in March 2017 he created the role of Damyan in the world premiere Julian Philips’ The Tale of Januarie’ for GSMD.
 Other roles include Duke Robert Iolanta, Junius The Rape of Lucretia - both for GSMD Opera; the title role in Owen Wingrave for British Youth Opera at the Peacocke Theatre; Falke Die Fledermaus for Opera Danube and Papageno Die Zauberflöte as a Longborough Festival Young Artist.